aamimi/aamimi/README.md

-# 👋 Hello, I'm Achraf Amimi - Full Stack Laravel Developer
+# 👋 Hello, I'm Achraf Amimi - Full Stack Web Developer

 Welcome to my GitHub profile!
-I'm a passionate and experienced ✨ **Full Stack Laravel Developer** ✨ with over 7 years of experience in building and maintaining robust, scalable, and efficient web applications.
+I'm a passionate and experienced ✨ **Full Stack Web Developer** ✨ with over 7 years of experience in building and maintaining robust, scalable, and efficient web applications.
 I specialize in developing applications with Laravel, Vue.js, and modern web technologies, delivering solutions that meet both user needs and business goals.

 ## 🚀 About Me